Story by Tor Pinney Back to List of Tor's Tales

 Well, hell!
 I didn't either.

 Nevertheless, replete with mask, snorkel and flippers, I staggered to the rail.
 Before I could have second thoughts, I plunged into the chilly Atlantic Ocean.
 In no time I was at the dinghy, surprised at how gentle the motion was now that I was actually in the water rather than upon it.
-Because Tailfeather's nose was angled down, I had to dive under to tie on the new tow line.
+Because Tailfeather's nose was angled down, I had to dive under to tie on the new towline.
 When I surfaced a moment later I was just a couple of feet from Sparrow's plunging stern.
 The stainless steel windvane shaft stabbed dangerously close to my skull.
 I kicked clear.
-Back alongside Sparrow I needed only wait for the rail to roll down with the next wave to easily, if gracelessly, belly-flop onto the side deck.
+Back alongside Sparrow I needed only wait for the rail to roll down with the next wave to easily, if gracelessly, belly flop onto the side deck.

+Ever so slowly Tailfeather rose.
+This might actually work!
 Just then, a particularly big set of swells fell upon us.
-Sparrow got to rolling so badly, water slopped over each rail.
-The dinghy, free at last and dangling at the end of her tether, swung wildly out and away from me.
+Sparrow got to rolling so badly, water slopped over her rails.
+The dinghy, dangling at the end of her tether, swung wildly out and away from me.
 I clutched desperately at her with one hand, and grasped a shroud with the other just in time to keep from flipping myself overboard.
 Sparrow rolled back hard to windward and the dinghy slammed into the ship's side next to me.

 "Crank faster!"
 I shouted to my mate.
 "Faster!!"

-"Sets of three," I thought.
+Sets of three, I thought.

 Sure enough, ZOOM!
 CRASH!
 Tailfeather did it again.

-"God, please don't let the halyard break!"
+God, please don't let the halyard break!

 But I confess it would have been easier to do in harbor before we left.